Helpful links for present and future business owners On Havana Street:

 The Havana North Concept Plan and the new SIR zoning (Sustainable Infill Redevelopment) links can be found at the top of this webpage.

-Update: 4/11/11 Aurora City Council Approved the urban renewal area for Havana North/Fan Fair!
-There are no imminent redevelopment projects scheduled.
+Update: 4/11/11 Aurora City Council Approved the urban renewal area for Havana North/Fan Fare.

-The "bubble building" is called Fan Fair.
+The "bubble building" was called Fan Fair.
 The official spelling is Fan Fair, although the alternate spelling of "Fare" is commonly seen.
 It was Aurora's first indoor flea market membership warehouse build around 1961.
 It was open for 4-5 years and then closed until the early 1980's when it was re-used by Western Electric as a training facility for a couple of years.
-It has been sitting vacant since about 1985.
-It is full of asbestos, which has hindered redevelopment efforts.
+It sat vacant since about 1985.
+It was full of asbestos, which has hindered redevelopment efforts.

 In April of 2008, the Havana BID board of directors wrote a letter to the City of Aurora Planners encouraging a partnership between the BID and the city to address Fan Fair and surrounding areas.